fabiangothman/PHP/restaurant_api/README.md

 <br />

 ## Endpoints
-The following is the basic endpoints list for the restaurant API:
+The following is the basic endpoints list for the restaurant API, you can get more details on https://documenter.getpostman.com/view/13736721/UUy39SPJ
 - Get order:
     - Method: GET
     - Body: Not required